rajanmodi30/express-socket/README.md

 # Socket Express

-A socket io express typescript server with redis adapters to handle the socket from anywhere with adapters from different server that will directly be handled with redis
+A socket io express server with redis adapters to handle the socket from anywhere with adapters from different server that will directly be handled with redis

-## Installation for dev
+## Installation

 Install on development